If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Regional Differences

-• The SEGA logo is slightly different in the Japanese version of the game.
+• The SEGA logo is slightly different on Japanese consoles.
 It's lighter (as it's usually the case although not always) and a few pixels higher than the one used in other versions.

 Japanese International